 On successful completion of the course, participants will be able to:

-- Describe the impact that vision loss has on student learning and social inclusion
+- describe the impact that vision loss can have on student learning and social inclusion